 05 September 2019, Sophia's World

-The residence cities of Weißenfels, Zeitz and Merseburg were not on my agenda before my trip, but I quickly realized that a visit to the residence cities and the Saale-Unstrut region is worthwhile in itself.
+I hadn't had the residence cities Merseburg, Weißenfels and Zeitz on my screen before my trip, but I soon realized that a visit to the residence cities and the Saale-Unstrut region is worthwhile in itself.

 The city of many titles - Weißenfels

-Weißenfels has received a lot of titles in its exciting history, which is why I have called it the city of many titles in my headline and thus also remembered it.
-Weißenfels was already a teacher training town, shoe town, garrison town, baroque town, town at the white rock and is a residence town.
-Like some other towns in the region, Weißenfels suffered from the loss of inhabitants at the turn of the century and the resulting increase in the unemployment rate.
-But today you can see that the town is on the road to recovery and with its 40,000 inhabitants is also the most populous town in the Burgenland district of Saxony-Anhalt.
-You can notice here in many places that Weißenfels is in the middle of a development and that of course has some advantages like low rent and purchase prices!
+Weißenfels has been given many titles in its exciting history, which is why I have called it the city of many titles in my headline and remembered it as such.
+Weißenfels has been a teacher training town, a shoe town, a garrison town, a baroque town, a town on the white rock and is one of the three residential towns.
+Like some other towns in the region, Weißenfels suffered from the loss of inhabitants during the Wende and the resulting increase in the unemployment rate.
+But today one notices that the town is on the road to recovery and is also, with its 40,000 inhabitants, the most populous town in the Burgenland district of Saxony-Anhalt.
+You can feel here in many places that Weißenfels is in the midst of a development and this naturally also brings some advantages, such as low rents and purchase prices!

 Merseburg - Spells & History

 Merseburg is probably known to many because of the Merseburg spells.
-These have given the city a lot of fame and reputation.
-The Merseburger Zaubersprüche are two old German sayings with pagan (Germanic mythology) background and content and are considered to be the oldest High German manuscript.
+These have also given the city a lot of fame and reputation.
+The Merseburger Zaubersprüche are two old German spells with pagan (Germanic mythology) background and content.
+They are considered the oldest High German manuscript.
 The two spells are a release spell from shackles and a healing spell for a dislocated horse's foot.
-The spells remained hidden for almost 10 centuries before they were discovered by a historian in the library of the Merseburg Cathedral capital in the 19th century.
-Thereupon the well-known Jacob Grimm published himself.
-The spells are definitely exciting, but Merseburg of course has more to tell.
+The spells remained hidden for almost 10 centuries before they were discovered by a historian in the library of the Merseburg cathedral capital in the 19th century.
+Thereupon the well-known Jacob Grimm published them.
+The spells are definitely exciting, but Merseburg has of course more to tell.
 For example, the city is one of the oldest cities in Central Germany.

 There are also enough places worth seeing here!
 Most impressive I found the Merseburg Castle, which is located directly in the city centre.
 The castle is a three-winged complex, the cathedral is the fourth wing.
 Over the centuries the castle has been changed or extended from time to time.
 Especially popular are the Merseburg Organ Days in September.